sheenamt/msings/README.rst

 * scons
 * git

+Please ensure the dependencies are installed to the system.
 This pipeline is designed to be run inside its own virtualenv, specified in settings.conf.
 To create a new virtualenv, first navigate to the top level directory of the repo and run the install script, specifying a directory for the virtualenv if pwd-env isn't sufficient:

 >>> cd path/to/msings
 >>> bash dev/bootstrap.sh /different/virtual/path